intellego-bi/odoo-12/l10n_cl_currency_rate_update/README.rst

 WARNING: This module must not be deployed on live production systems as it modifies the logic for saving amounts in parallel and local currencies in the Odoo database.
 Doing so may generate permanent and irreversible damage to data in your database.
 It is intended for fresh development or greenfield production installations only.

-To configure the module, follow the configuration instructions for "Currency Rate Update" and the steps outlined here.
+To configure the module, follow the configuration instructions published for OCA module *"Currency Rate Update"* and the steps outlined here.

 Installation